 Bottom Line: Hikers looking for one boot that can handle everything from easy-peasy day hikes to multiday epics should take a flyer on the Salomon X Ultra 4 Mid GTX, the most versatile boot in our test.

-- Total distance hiked: 97 miles
+• Total distance hiked: 97 miles

-- Testing states: California, Colorado and Utah
+• Testing states: California, Colorado and Utah

-- Best testing story: One Colorado-based tester snagged the X Ultra 4 Mid GTXs for an alpine day hike in Rocky Mountain National Park.
-As she slogged uphill, she realized she wasn’t alone on the scree-filled shoulder.
-“There was this mountain goat, just staring at me from its perch on a boulder above me,” she says.
-“I couldn’t tell if it was impressed with my fortitude or embarrassed for me by my lack of comparable grace.”
+• Best testing story: One Colorado-based tester snagged the X Ultra 4 Mid GTXs for an alpine day hike in Rocky Mountain National Park.
+As she slogged uphill, she realized she wasn't alone on the scree-filled shoulder.
+"There was this mountain goat, just staring at me from its perch on a boulder above me," she says.
+"I couldn't tell if it was impressed with my fortitude or embarrassed for me by my lack of comparable grace."

-- Total distance hiked: 130 miles
+• Total distance hiked: 74 miles

 Best Hiking Boot for Fast-Moving Hikers

-HOKA Anacapa Mid GTX Hiking Boots
+HOKA Anacapa 2 Mid GTX Hiking Boots

 Score 91

-Upper material Nubuck leather and GORE-TEX textile
+Upper material Waterproof nubuck leather

 Weight (pair) 1 lb.
-12 oz. (women’s 7), 2 lbs. (men’s 9)
+13.4 oz (women's 7), 2 lbs.
+4oz. (men's 9)

-Test Results: If your favorite maximalist trail-running shoe had ankle support, it’d probably look a lot like the HOKA Anacapa Mid GTX.
+If your favorite maximalist trail-running shoe had ankle support, it'd probably look a lot like the HOKA Anacapa 2 Mid GTX.
 And that formula should be just about perfect for hikers looking to go far and fast.
 As one of the lightest midcut boots in our roundup, the fleet-footed Anacapas use the marshmallow stack height that HOKA is known for, with a gloriously thick EVA cushion under the heel and a 6 millimeter heel-to-toe drop.
-Taking a cue from the brand’s running shoes, HOKA put in a meta-rocker (a sole slightly curved upward like a smile) to help propel forward motion.
-“They just encourage you to go,” says our California crew.
+Taking a cue from the brand's running shoes, HOKA put in a meta-rocker (a sole slightly curved upward like a smile) to help propel forward motion.
+"They just encourage you to go," says our California crew.
 End result: a smooth and speedy gait with lots of cushioning for joint support.

 The Vibram® Megagrip outsole is wider than the upper, creating a sturdy base that allowed one tester to easily sidehill during a three-day hunting trip in Utah’s Uinta Mountains.
 Plus, all that extra width tacks on extra traction.
 Trade-off: HOKA keeps the weight down by placing the Vibram® rubber in strategic areas of the sole, but the exposed midsole sections take a beating during off-trail journeys.